Use the right product information and get your listings seen by more buyers.

 Your listings are easier to find

 Search engines like Google and Bing require accurate product information for their promoted shopping results, and use it to connect shoppers with what they're searching for.
 Help reach a larger audience for your listings by finding the required product identifiers for the categories you list in, and use them every time you list.

 eBay's product-based shopping experience uses structured data to connect buyers with more options for what they're looking for, so they're able to make smarter decisions, faster.
 To get the most benefit from eBay's product-based shopping experience, provide accurate product identification.

 eBay uses structured data to display trending prices to buyers.
 Your items won't benefit from these price comparisons without accurate product information.

 Benefit from review on your listings

 eBay uses structured data to gather product reviews, add them alongside listings, and display top-rated products.
 Without accurate product information, your item won't benefit from product reviews.

-When you're listing a single item, using structured data is as easy as entering the appropriate identifiers in the Item specifics section provided in the listing flow.
+When you're listing an item, using structured data can be as easy as entering the appropriate identifiers in the Item specifics section provided in the listing flow.
 If the item you're selling is in the eBay catalogue, we'll even pre-fill the item's product identifiers based on the item that matches the one you are listing.